NFL bubble watch: 32 veterans who could be cut before Week 1

 Defensive end Michael Johnson

 The logical answer here would be former first-round pick Cedric Ogbuehi, who has lost his starting role to Cordy Glenn, but the Bengals would save money against the cap by releasing Johnson instead of Ogbuehi.
-Johnson, the Bengals' selection for the Walter Payton Man of the Year award in 2017, means a lot to the team, however, his snap counts have been falling with the team using him a lot as a defensive tackle on third down as opposed to on the edge.
+Johnson, the Bengals' selection for the Walter Payton Man of the Year award in 2017, means a lot to the team; however, his snap counts have been falling with the team using him a lot as a defensive tackle on third down as opposed to on the edge.
 With the addition of Sam Hubbard, and young players like Jordan Willis and Carl Lawson needing to find playing time, Johnson might not have the role he once had.
 That could make him expendable. -- Katherine Terrell

 Cleveland Browns